Hemostemix Announces Corporate Update

 PRIVATE PLACEMENT UPDATE

-The Company expects to close its financing, as previously announced on January 2, 2020, consisting of up to 300 million units at one cent per unit for gross proceeds of up to $3-million on or about February 27, 2020, subject to receiving TSX Venture Exchange approval, which is expected shortly.
+The Company expects to complete a first closing of its unit financing (the “Financing”), as previously announced on January 2, 2020 and February 25, 2020, consisting of up to 300 million units at one cent per unit for gross proceeds of up to $3 million on or about February 28, 2020, subject to receiving TSX Venture Exchange approval, which is expected shortly.
 Each unit will comprise of one common share of the Company and one share purchase warrant.
 Each warrant will entitle the holder to acquire one additional common share in the capital of the Company at a price of five cents per warrant, for a period of one year from the date the units are issued.
-The proceeds of the private placement will be used to repay all indebtedness owning to Wood.
+As previously disclosed on January 2, 2020, the Financing is being conducted in reliance on the Exchange’s temporary relief measures set out in the Exchange’s bulletin of April 7, 2014, (the "Temporary Relief Measures".
+In order to comply with the Temporary Relief Measures, the closing of the Financing is also subject to providing to the Exchange with written confirmation from subscribers and shareholders holding not less than 50% of Company’s issued and outstanding shares (after giving effect to the Financing) that they will vote in favour of the proposed ten for one share consolidation (the “Consolidation”).
+The net proceeds of the private placement will be used to repay all indebtedness owning to Wood ($2,089,000 to be paid into Court), legal expenses ($30,000), audit expense ($30,000), costs for a statistician to perform an interim clinical trial analysis and report ($50,000), pay certain accounts payable ($50,000) and the balance for unallocated working capital.
 Please refer to the January 2, 2020 news release for additional terms and conditions of the private placement.

-The private placement of convertible debentures announced on February 19, 2020 has been withdrawn.
+Insiders of the Company intend to subscribe for units under the Financing.
+Any subsequent closings must be completed on or before April 4, 2020.

 LITIGATION UPDATE